OpenLI-NZ/openli/doc/MediatorDoc.md

 Plain authentication will require you to provide the following options in your configuration file:

-* RMQenabled       -- must be set to `true` to enable RabbitMQ support
+* RMQenabled       -- must be set to `true` to enable RabbitMQ support for receiving intercepted packets from the collector
 * RMQname          -- the username to use when authenticating with RabbitMQ
 * RMQpass          -- the password to use when authenticating with RabbitMQ
 * RMQSSL           -- must be set to `false` to disable SSL authentication